 Net zero emissions

-The scientific evidence is clear – global warming is a reality and comes with risks and uncertainty.
+The scientific evidence is clear – global warming is a reality that brings with it risks and uncertainty.
 We want to help minimize these risks.
+Which is why AXA is reducing its CO2 emissions to a minimum.
+We want to achieve net zero emissions in our operations by 2025.

 AXA’s climate strategy